Sidra20870/GameDevelopment829-Spring2022/assign02/Readme.md

 #### 3. Race on the pool

 In this game we have a big Swimming Pool which gamer person have to defeat other Swimmers.
 There is conduct a race between some people which can gamer swim and to cross the difficulties like rods, buckets etc as fast as possible.

+## Finalize 3 Ideas

+  1. Suduko Game
+  2.
+  3.

+### 1. Suduko Game

+We Can choose this game because in this the person can check his ability of mind and maths skills both.
+Easy to create a desktop and mobile app level game to create a boards by giving the random database.
+This idea may lie in these aspects Strategy -> Hash and Slash .

+### 2.

+### 3.

+## Game Design documents Link